Architecture, Master Planning

 INNOVATION.
 The hydraulically operated roof measures 65×75 metres and is a ‘folding fabric concertina’ with steel trusses supporting a translucent fabric skin.
 This skin allows natural light to reach the grass on the court, while an airflow removes condensation from within the bowl.
-In this way optimum player performance and spectator comfort is maintained and the sense of tradition that pervades the historic 1922 show court remains undisturbed.
-Beneath the roof, extra rows of seating, new wider seats, lifts and new members facilities enhance the experience even further.
+In this way, optimum player performance and spectator comfort is maintained, while the sense of tradition that pervades the historic 1922 show court remains undisturbed.
+Beneath the roof, extra rows of seating, lifts and new members’ facilities enhance the experience even further.

 IMPACT.
-Guaranteeing a schedule of play avoids major disruption to the event programme, which in turn ensures Wimbledon retains its status as the premier Grand Slam tennis event within the tennis calendar, with broadcast coverage of the tournament going out to an audience of millions worldwide.
+Since the installation of the new roof in 2009, The Championship fortnight has become a guaranteed event, avoiding major disruption to the event programme.
+As a result, Wimbledon has been able to retain its status as the premier Grand Slam tennis event within the tennis calendar, with broadcast coverage of the tournament going out to an audience of millions worldwide.